Lantau Island: History

 There were nine settlements on the island in the early 16th century: Kai Kung Tau (鷄公頭), Shek Pik, Tai O, Sha Lo Wan, Tung Sai Chung (東西涌, now known as Tung Chung), Tai Ho Shan (大蠔山, now known as Lantau Peak), Mui Wo, Lo Pui O (now known as Pui O) and Tong Fuk.
 The island was evacuated for about a decade, following the orders imposed by the Great Clearance, and people were allowed to return to settle on the island in 1669.
 Five villages were subsequently resettled: Tai O, Tung Sai Chung, Lo Pui O, Shek Pik and Mui Wo.

 Salt was illegally produced on Lantau Island.
 This was discovered by the Chinese rulers during the 16th century, and the local warlord put many islanders to death as a result.

+Lantau Island was surveyed by a French fleet by Alexandre Dalmypre around the Delta of the Pearl River in 1760.
+Lantau Island was already clearly visible on Western maps around the Delta, on the most important waterway to Canton.

 Lantau was once a base for pirates and smugglers, and was one of the haunts of Cheung Po Tsai in the 19th century.
 Galena, a mineral consisting of lead and silver, was mined at Mui Wo until the 19th century.

-Lantau Island was a major site of resistance against the Japanese during the second world war.
+Lantau Island was a major site of resistance against the Japanese during the Second World War.
 The resistance movement made use of the island's wooded areas and deep valleys in order to organise ambushes and move supplies.
 The resistance movement persevered through the war until the end of the Japanese occupation in 1945.

 In 2000, Lantau Island acted as an important base for the Fiber-Optic Link Around the Globe project and the Asia-Pacific Cable Network which acts as an Internet bridge to the rest of the world.